Post

 AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation, but also is available (in alpha phase) a CDK for Terraform cdktf and a CDK for Kubernetes cdk8s.
 To find all of these CDKs in one place, check out Construct Hub, a place to discover and share construct libraries published by the open-source community, AWS, and partners.

+3.2.2.
 Version 2 [Current version]

-However now, I have migrated the frontend infrastructure to Terraform.
+However, I have now migrated the frontend infrastructure to Terraform.
 The backend infrastructure continues to be CDK with TypeScript.

+3.3.
 How to deploy infrastructure

 I have written the following articles to explain it:

-Price estimation of the blog
+4. Price estimation of the blog

 When I created my blog, with the free tier the cost was 0 euros per month, except the payment of the domain.